nordeim/Point-Of-Sale/prompts.md

 really awesome README.md!
 Please help me create the complete database schema for your design.
 Thank you!

 ---
+please confirm that you have provided the *complete* tested sql script to create the correct and working database schema based on your "super-set" design.
+If yes, please also create a step by step guide to deploy the postgresql database with the given schema. create a detailed `deployment_guide for_postgresql_database.md`.

+---
 awesome job!
 Please help me create a complete / generate `docker-compose.dev.yml` based on your design.
 Thank you for your excellent help!

 ---